 - Speech-to-text conversion engines

-These systems are widely used in smartphones, virtual assistants, transcription tools, and automated customer interaction platforms.
+These systems are widely used in smartphones, virtual assistants, transcription tools, and automated customer service platforms.

 Why AI Speech Recognition Matters Today

-AI-powered speech recognition plays a significant role in modern digital ecosystems.
-Its importance has grown due to the increasing demand for hands-free interaction, automation, and accessibility.
+AI-powered speech recognition plays an important role in modern digital environments.
+It supports hands-free interaction, automation, and improved accessibility across multiple industries.

 - Reduces manual typing and data entry